-This summer National Night Out is an annual community-building campaign that promotes police-community partnerships and neighborhood camaraderie to make our neighborhoods safer, more caring places to live.
+National Night Out is an annual community-building campaign that promotes police-community partnerships and neighborhood camaraderie to make our neighborhoods safer, more caring places to live.
 National Night Out enhances the relationship between neighbors and law enforcement while bringing back a true sense of community.
-Furthermore, it provides a great opportunity to bring police and neighbors together under positive circumstances.
+It provides a great opportunity to bring police and neighbors together under positive circumstances.
 Police, fire and EMS vehicles were on display and there were lots of fun activities for kids and families like balloon animals and face painting.